 Information on best practice in international education, used in MIP program review, can be found through the publications and websites of NAFSA (The Association of International Educators), OSAC (Overseas Security Advisory Council), IES (The Institute for the International Education of Students), CIEE (Council on International Educational Exchange), and The Forum on Education Abroad.

 It is possible for students to submit a petition for MIP review of a program not currently available in the MIP portfolio of approved programs.
 It is strongly preferred that such petitions be submitted for programs offered by one of Marist International Program's institutional affiliates:

 The Institute for the International Education of Students (IES) http://www.iesabroad.org

 Academic Programs International (API) http://www.academicintl.com/

-If you would like to apply for MIP review of one of these institutions' semester or academic year abroad programs, or otherwise another study abroad program not offered by one of these affiliates, you may do so.
-Applicants should send an email to email@example.com with the following information to request MIP review of a program:
+If you would like to apply for MIP review of one of these institutions' semester or academic year abroad programs, or another study abroad program not offered by one of these affiliates, you may do so.
+Applicants should send an e-mail to firstname.lastname@example.org with the following information to request MIP review of a program: